What is Quality Assurance(QA)? Process, Methods, Examples

 - Improves Domestic and International trade

 - Reduces waste and increase the productivity of the employees

 - Provide Excellent customer satisfaction

 CMMI has 5 levels.
 An organization is certified at CMMI level 1 to 5 based on the maturity of their Quality Assurance Mechanisms.

-- Level 1 - Initial: In this stage quality environment is unstable.
+- Level 1 - Initial: In this stage the quality environment is unstable.
 Simply, no processes have been followed or documented

 - Level 2 - Repeatable: Some processes are followed which are repeatable.
 This level ensures processes are followed at the project level.